-My friend Regina made over the traditional oatmeal no-bake cookie recipe to be more healthy.
+Using pre-soaked and dehydrated oats and whole sweetener, my friend Regina made over the traditional oatmeal no-bake cookies recipe to be healthier.
 I called her the other day and begged for it — my kids were desperate for a snack and I was short on time.
 These cookies fit the bill, deliciously!

 Regina makes her cookies with natural peanut butter and carob powder.
 I used almond butter and cocoa powder.
 Either way… yummy!